Creating a Naming Convention for Azure

 Subscribe to our newsletter here and you’ll receive access to the Naming Convention guideline, as well as our Resource Tagging Guideline:

 Microsoft states that “An effective naming convention consists of resource names [which are based on] important information about each resource.
 A good name helps you quickly identify the resource’s type, associated workload, environment, and the Azure region hosting it”, (see the “Define your naming convention” reference at the bottom of this article).
-There are also other benefits of using a naming convention.
+There are also other benefits of using one.
 Along with having a tag management process in place, having a naming convention for Azure is a must have for any organization that wants to impose security requirements or who wants to utilize Azure as efficiently as possible.

 The purpose of using a naming convention is therefore to:

-- Facilitate governance and security by making it easier to ensure that everyone is following the organizations guidelines
+- Facilitate governance and security by making it easier to ensure that everyone is following the organization’s guidelines

 - Avoid duplicate names i.e., the same name being assigned to multiple resources across the environment

-All Azure resource names consist of different “naming components” which are in almost all cases separated by the dash/hyphen (“-“) character.
+All Azure resource names consist of different “naming components” which are in almost all cases separated by the dash/hyphen character.
 A naming component is a part of the full name that conveys specific information.
 A naming convention specifies which naming components should be used for a specific resource type, their order, and provides examples of what a name should look like.
-This means that the naming convention is in large part a list of naming patterns for each resource type.
+This means that the convention is in large part a list of naming patterns for each resource type.
 The naming pattern specifies the naming components that should or may be included, and in what order they should be inserted.

-List of possible naming components to use:
+List of possible components to use when naming Azure resources:

 - Unique name: Name of the application, project, or service